Contagious diseases such as mumps are not dangerous just for us—we can easily transmit them to the people around us, as is the case with mumps.

 If You Had Mumps, Can You Get Mumps Twice?

 People who have had mumps are usually protected for life against another mumps infection, but second occurrences may happen.
 They are, however, rare.
+To support your immune system and defend against infections, take a daily essential amino acid supplement.

 If you or your child has mumps, rest and patience are crucial.
 The doctor can not help to speed up recovery, but you can follow these tips to reduce the discomfort and make sure others do not get infected.